8 Strategies to Improve the Patient Financial Experience

 In 2023, providers need to understand that patients are now healthcare consumers.
 We began the article with this point, and we are going to finish by reinforcing it.

-The greater the patient satisfaction is, the more likely they are to pay for treatment.
+The results of our testing and analysis: The greater the patient satisfaction is, the more likely they are to pay for treatment.
 Here, a seamless digital experience (both in general and with respect to payments) matters: nearly half of healthcare consumers say one single bad digital interaction can ruin their entire experience with a provider.
+Hence, providing multiple payment options is crucial to offer a better healthcare experience.

 AccessOne: A Five-Star Patient Financial Experience